-The next steps (steps 3-5 in Table 7) in the process of setting up a management framework before final implementation are:
+The next steps (steps 3-5 in Table 7) before implementation of the Svalbard Pink-footed Goose International Species Management Plan are:

-- Agreement on goal, objectives and key actions by range states - Agree upon a management framework - Identify and agree on potential management actions including actions at national level, wherever possible with testable hypotheses and integrated into a learning system - Start development of modelling tools for predicting outcomes of actions - Agree on a monitoring plan to capture the outcome of actions and to follow the trajectory of the population in response to the actions taken.
+- Agreement on goal, objectives and key actions by range states. - Agree upon the need for a PfG International Working Group.
+Terms of reference to be defined and agreed upon prior to implementation, in consultation with the range states. - Identify and agree on potential management actions including actions at national level, wherever possible with testable hypotheses and integrated into a learning system. - Start development of modelling tools for predicting outcomes of actions. - Agree on a monitoring plan to capture the outcome of actions and to follow the trajectory of the population in response to the actions taken.